ArabellaCM/IronhackMidProjectOADAteam/README.md

 # IronhackMidProject

 This repository contains the group project by the OADA team for the Ironhack Mid-Bootcamp Project.
+Our objective was to understand the demographics and other characteristics of the bank's customers comparing those who accept a credit card offer and who do not.

 # Team
 BootCamp : Ironhack Berlin Data Analytics Full-Time January Cohort /